katiemedina/APA_Project/Processing Bus Ridership Data.md

 5. Group the data by `route_id` and then sum `boardings`.

 6. Merge the `bad_buses` dataframe with the grouped rides database.
 Use a left merge and merge on route id.
 Print the `_merge` indicator to confirm that all records matched.

+7. Export the merged dataset as a csv called 'rides_and_reliability.csv'